UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 	* Change: Reduced health from 8000 down to 4800.
 * Hell Smith (Survive in Hell, 2012): This guy unleashes a powerful wave of 12 fireballs at once as his attack, and has a LOT of health.
 He spawns in the cyberdemon slot.
 	* Change: Health reduced from 20000 to 8000, because he isn't the final boss of the game anymore.
+* Heresiarch (180 Minutes Pour Vivre): A powerful sorcerer that unleashes a torrent of fire and plasma when it attacks.
 * Motherdemon (Doom 64 for Doom 2, 2018): A terrifying flying boss monster that shoots mancubus fireballs and revenant missiles in large quantities that spawns rarely with cyberdemons.
 	* Change: Removed the archvile attack, made it slower, reduced health from 9000 to 5300, and upped its pain chance, all changes remniscent of the original Doom 64.
 * Hive Mother (Sunder, 2019): This insectoid demon can both fire mancubus fireballs very quickly AND retaliates with a set of three rockets.
 	* Spawns with spider masterminds under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
+* Avactor Brain (Avactor, 2018): A floating giant arachnorb-like brain monster that fires BFG shots.
+	* Spawns with spider masterminds under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
 * Indomitable Mastermind (Struggle: Antaresian Legacy, 2018): A variant of the spider mastermind that uses both a super-chaingun AND a plasma rifle at the same time.
 * Spectral Leviathan (Struggle: Antaresian Legacy, 2018): Less health and moves slower than the Leviathan, but he's partially invisible.
 Spawns with Spider Masterminds.
+* Gate Master (Counterattack, 2017): A super arachnorb with 8000 HP and an Afrit-like attack.
+* Remnant Master (Remnant, 2019): This thing looks like a flying mancubus, but it's far nastier.
+It can fire revenant missiles and uses an archvile attack if flinched.
 * Angry Spiderdemon (Going Down, 2014): Her brain's red for some reason.
 Retaliates with fireballs when hurt, and has twice as much health as the ordinary Spider Mastermind.
 	* Change: Health reduced from 12000 to 6000.
-* Gate Master (Counterattack, 2017): A super arachnorb with 8000 HP and an Afrit-like attack.
 * Super Archvile (Valiant, 2015): Good luck.
 This thing attacks with a archvile combo-attack, and can resurrect monsters.
 It spawns uncommonly with the Spider Mastermind.
 	* Change: Health reduced from 7500 to 3750, because it isn't the final boss of the game anymore.
-* Remnant Master (Remnant, 2019): This thing looks like a flying mancubus, but it's far nastier.
-It can fire revenant missiles and uses an archvile attack if flinched.
 * Gridlock Cardinal [Phase II]: Same as the Phase I, except if flinched, he'll spawn monsters icon-of-sin style.
 Replaces the Gridlock Cardinal if Spawn Targets are present.
 	* Change: Reduced health from 6000 down to 4800.
 * Leviathan [Summoner Variant]: He CAN be flinched, but doing so will result in him spawning monsters icon-of-sin style.
 Replaces either Leviathan if Spawn Targets are present.